International Film Music Critics Association Award for Best Original Score for a Video Game or Interactive Media

 The International Film Music Critics Association Award for Best Original Score for a Video Game or Interactive Media is an annual award given by the International Film Music Critics Association (IFMCA).
 Established in 2007, the award is given to the composer of a video game score based on two criteria: "the effectiveness, appropriateness and emotional impact of the score in the context of the film for which it was written; and the technical and intellectual merit of the composition when heard as a standalone listening experience."
-The awarding period runs January 1 through December 31 every year, and IFMCA members vote for the winner the following February.
+The eligibility period runs January 1 through December 31 every year, and IFMCA members vote for the winner the following February.